EdM in Elementary Education

 - SED ME 503 Mathematical Reasoning in the Elementary Grades: Number Systems (4 cr)

 - SED ME 504 Mathematical Reasoning in the Elementary Grades: Algebra, Geometry, and Statistics (4 cr)

 - SED RS 600 Introduction to Research (4 cr)

 - SED SE 510 Special Education: Curriculum and Instruction (2 cr)

 - SED TL 520 Teaching English Language Learners (4 cr)

 Field Experiences (8 cr)

 Boston University enjoys longstanding relationships with many urban and suburban school systems in greater Boston that offer rewarding field experiences under the guidance of expert teachers and faculty.
 Students participate in a total of three field placements:

 SED CH 655 Student Teaching Practicum: Elementary 1–6 (8 credits).
-The practicum includes a full semester of supervised classroom experience, plus seven seminars.
+The practicum includes a full semester of supervised classroom experience, plus 10 seminars.